ToxicFrog/doom-mods/gzap/doc/new-wads.md

 This file documents how to produce and update these files.
 It will use Demonfear (DMONFEAR.WAD) as an example.

+⚠️ In a few wads, this process produces rapid screen flashing.

 ## Generating a new logic file